You are currently viewing Refund of VAT on Bad Debts

 Bad debts that qualify for VAT refund

-The following are some of the conditions for the VAT in the debt to be claimed.
+The following are some conditions for the VAT in the debt to be claimed.

 2. Accounted for the VAT – the VAT is accounted for by issuing a tax invoice, keeping records, deducting input VAT and making VAT returns.